Youngerman Center for Communication Disorders

 We may use and disclose your PHI without your consent or authorization for the following reasons:

-- For health oversight activities.
-For example, we will provide information to assist the government when it conducts an investigation or inspection of a health care provider or organization.
+2. For health oversight activities.
+For example, we will provide information to assist the government when it conducts an investigation or inspection of a healthcare provider or organization.

-- Inmates and Correctional Institutions.
-If you are an inmate or you are detained by a law enforcement officer, we may disclose your PHI to the prison officers or law enforcement officers if necessary to provide you with health care, or to maintain safety, security and good order at the place where you are confined.
+7. Inmates and Correctional Institutions.
+If you are an inmate or your are detained by a law enforcement officer, we may disclose your PHI to the prison officers or law enforcement officers if necessary to provide you with healthcare or to maintain safety, security and good order at the place where you are confined.
 This includes sharing information that is necessary to protect the health and safety of other inmates or persons involved in supervising or transporting inmates.

-- For research purposes.
-In most cases, we will ask for your written authorization before using your PHI for research purposes.
-However, in certain, limited, circumstances, we may use and disclose your PHI without consent or authorization if we obtain approval through a special process to ensure that such research poses little risk to your privacy.
-In any case, we would never allow researchers to use or name or identity publicly.
-We may also release your health information without your written authorization to people who are preparing for a future research project, so long as no personally identifiable information leave our facility.
+8. For research purposes.
+In most cases, we will ask you for written authorization before using your PHI for research purposes.
+However, in certain, limited circumstances, we may use and disclose your PHI without consent or authorization if we obtain approval through a special process to ensure that such research poses little risk to your privacy.
+In any case, we would never allow researchers to use your name or identity publicly.
+We may also release your health information without your written authorization to people who are preparing for a future research project, so long as no personally identifiable information leaves our facility.

-- For specific government functions.
+9. For specific government functions.
 We may disclose PHI of military personnel and veterans in certain situations.
-We may disclose PHI for national security purposes, such as protecting the President of the United States or conducting intelligence operations.
+We may disclose PHI for national security purposes, such as protecting the president of the United States or conducting intelligence operations.

-- Appointment reminders and health-related benefits or services.
-We may use PHI to provide appointment reminders or give you information about treatment alternatives or other health care services or benefits we offer and/or provide.
+11. Appointment reminders and health-related benefits or services.
+We may use PHI to provide appointment reminders or give you information about treatment alternatives or other healthcare services or benefits we offer and/or provide.

-- De-identified Information.
-We may also disclosure your PHI if it has been de-identified or unable for anyone to connect back to you.
+12. De-Identified Information.
+We may also disclose your PHI if it has been de-identified or unable for anyone to connect back to you.
 This might occur if you are participating in a research project.

-- Incidental Disclosures.
+13. Incidental Disclosures.
 While we will take reasonable steps to safeguard the privacy of your PHI, certain disclosures of your PHI may occur during, or as an unavailable result of our otherwise permissible uses or disclosures of your health information.
-For example, during the course of a treatment session, other patients in the treatment area may see or overhear discussion of your PHI.

 C. One Use and Disclosure Requires You to Have the Opportunity to Object.

-- Disclosures to family, friends or others.
-We may provide your PHI to a family member, friend or other person who you indicate is involved in your care or the payment for your health care, unless you object in whole or part.
+1. Disclosures to family, friends or others.
+We may provide your PHI to a family member, friend or other person that you indicated is involved in your care or the payment for your healthcare, unless you object in whole or part.
 The opportunity to consent may be obtained retroactively in emergency situations.

 D. All Other Uses and Disclosures Require Your Prior Written Authorization.